volivers/carbox/README.md

 #### `/utils` and `/types`

-It contains all the functions and types used to fetch data from the [Carbon Interface API](https://www.carboninterface.com/).
+These folders contain all the functions and types used to fetch data from the [Carbon Interface API](https://www.carboninterface.com/).

 #### `/hooks` and `/constants`

-It includes the customized hooks, constants and types used to build this project.
+These folders include the customized hooks, constants and types used to build this project.

 #### `/styles`